pgcrumley/Controllers/EtekcityOutlet/README.md

 Watch the screen so you see the address that turned the devices on then off.

+Please note that address 85 with unit 3 is special and will be skipped.

 If you miss the exact address on which the devices respond you can run the command with a first and last address to try on the command line.
 Setting the start and end address also slows down the process so you have more time to